The Cinema Cafe

 January's DVD selection is The April Fools.

 Often wrongly identified as a “romance” film, The April Fools is more accurately described as a prelude to romance: a modest, subtly evolving, affectionate and sincere blossoming of endearment.
 Howard and Catherine (warmly embraced by Jack Lemmon and Catherine Deneuve) are both married to another person.
 These other commitments invoke realistically mature and considered emotional responses not only from our main couple but from their respective spouses as well.
 There is an underlying theme of rejecting narcissism and materialistic values but this too is not overt or overplayed.
 It’s a subject gently explored like the central pair’s feelings which provides the audience a chance to discover rather than being pandered to by the storytellers.
-The alternately serious and comedically eccentric supporting characters and situations, unlike those in so many contemporary films that come across as forced and exaggerated, are here, more naturally spontaneous and integrated into the narrative.
+The alternately serious and comedically eccentric supporting characters and situations, unlike those in so many contemporary films that come across as forced and exaggerated are, here, more naturally spontaneous and integrated into the narrative.
 Burt Bacharach's title song and Marvin Hamlisch's underscore add charm and sweetness to this unassuming little gem of a film.
 Stuart Rosenberg directed from a screenplay by Hal Dresner.

 The Paramount DVD can be ordered from Amazon.com by clicking on the image below.